catherine-sarquis/istanbul-travel-project/README.md

 ## Project Overview

 This project is a single-page, fully **responsive travel inspiration website** created as the final portfolio piece for the **SheCodes Responsive workshop**.
-It focuses on experiencing the final nights of Ramadan in the historical and vibrant city of Istanbul, Turkey.
+It focusses on experiencing the final nights of Ramadan in the historical and vibrant city of Istanbul, Turkey.

-The core goal was to implement the principles of **responsive design** using modern HTML and CSS, ensuring a seamless and beautiful viewing experience across all screen sizes—from mobile phones to large desktop displays.
+The core goal was to implement the principles of **responsive design** using modern HTML and CSS, ensuring a seamless and beautiful viewing experience across all screen sizes; from mobile phones to large desktop displays.

 ---